moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/propagating_stages.rst

 FixCollisionObjects
 -------------------

-| The ``FixCollisionObjects`` stage checks for collisions and resolve them if applicable.
+| The ``FixCollisionObjects`` stage checks for collisions and resolves them if applicable.
 | By default, this stage propagates results in both directions.
 | The default cost term is a constant of 0.